 Cortisol is the primary stress hormone in your body.
-Produced by the adrenal glands, cortisol is a potent stimulant and immune system suppressor.
-Over time, when people are under stress that is beyond their body’s ability to cope, something called adrenal fatigue can occur.
+The adrenal glands produce cortisol as a potent stimulant and immune system suppressor.
+Over time, when people are under stress beyond their body’s ability to cope, something called adrenal fatigue can occur.

-Adrenal fatigue is one of the more common and significant things that naturopathic doctors treat.
-Like digestive health, your adrenal health is essential for your whole body to be able to function and heal.
-Most people have felt at least some level of burnout after working too hard: if this becomes the norm, you might have adrenal fatigue.
+Adrenal fatigue is a more common and significant thing that naturopathic doctors treat.
+Like digestive health, adrenal health is essential for your whole body to function and heal.
+Most people have felt at least some burnout after working too hard: if this becomes the norm, you might have adrenal fatigue.
 It occurs in stages:

-Testosterone is the main male sex hormone.
-It’s normal for men to have a decline in testosterone levels with age, but sometimes the levels drop sooner than they should.
+Testosterone is the primary male sex hormone.
+It’s normal for men to decline testosterone levels with age, but sometimes the levels drop sooner than they should.
 This seems to be increasingly common.
-Some of the warning signs of low testosterone levels include depression, weight gain, decreased sex drive, and fatigue.
-There are many factors that play into men’s health, and many natural approaches to supporting men in being healthy.
+Some warning signs of low testosterone levels include depression, weight gain, decreased sex drive, and fatigue.
+Many factors play into men’s health and many natural approaches to supporting men in being healthy.

 Estrogen and progesterone are the two main female sex hormones produced by the ovaries.
 In a healthy woman, these two hormones balance each other out.
-Estrogen helps the uterine lining develop and is important for ovulation.
-Estrogen levels normally peak just before ovulation, and then drop off in the second half of a woman’s cycle.
+Estrogen helps the uterine lining develop and is essential for ovulation.
+Estrogen levels typically peak just before ovulation and then drop off in the second half of a woman’s cycle.

 It is common to see relatively high levels of estrogen and low levels of progesterone.
-This is called estrogen dominance, and might show up as headaches, anxiety, food cravings, weight gain, and PMS.
+This is called estrogen dominance and might appear as headaches, anxiety, food cravings, weight gain, and PMS.

-With hormone problems, there is often an imbalance of two hormones that would normally balance each other out – like estrogen and progesterone.
-Acupuncture can be a great adjunct to a hormone regulating protocol, because it works to balance whatever is out of balance in the body.
+With hormone problems, there is often an imbalance of two hormones that would generally balance each other – estrogen and progesterone.
+Acupuncture can be a great adjunct to a hormone-regulating protocol because it works to balance whatever is out of balance in the body.